noma4i/redmine_will_ship/README.md

   $ rake redmine:will_ship:check_harbors
 ````

-This rake task will fetch updates for every issue which was created/updated 1 week ago
+This rake task will fetch updates for every issue which was created/updated 3 weeks ago(should be enough for most cases)

 ## Author